noud-github/pam-unixsock/README.md

 server code, we're using a threaded socket server based on Python's ThreadedSocketServer, but you could use an asynchronous or forking server if you prefer.

-This version replaces the version at SF: [https://sourceforge.net/projects/pamredirector/]

 Protocol
 --------